 If dangers to children come from their own homes, educating families may help change minds.
 Sharing information about online abuse and its long-term effects, especially with parents, can help.
 Everyone — governments, organizations, and companies—need to share the responsibility for online safety equally.

-Our website uses cookies to give you the best experience.
+Our site uses cookies to give you the best experience

 Functional